Free Shipping Australia-wide on orders over $100

 How To Dress Baby For Sleep - Step By Step Guide

 What's the best way to dress your baby for bed?
-Learn how to dress your baby for sleep in our step by step guide.
+Learn how to dress your baby for sleep in our step-by-step guide.

-A common question asked by new parents is "how should I dress baby for sleep?".
+A common question asked by new parents is "how should I dress a baby for sleep?".
 Aside from being unable to communicate whether they're hot or cold, newborn babies are not able to regulate their body temperature as effectively as adults, which makes knowing how to dress them at bedtime a little tricky.

 It's important that babies are dressed appropriately for sleep.
-For safe infant sleep, babies should be comfortably warm when going to bed - not too hot or too cold.
+For safe infant sleep, babies should be comfortably warm when going to bed — not too hot or too cold.
+Dressing your newborn to sleep in the right clothes is also a valuable part of sleep training your baby; if your little one is uncomfortable at bedtime, it could result in them waking up in the middle of the night or not sleeping at all, affecting your newborn’s sleep schedule.

 In this blog post, we'll look at some guidelines and safety tips to ensure your little one is both safe and comfortable when going to sleep.